Revival8697/RPG-Maker-MV-MZ-Linux-Guide/README.md

 ## That's old!
 How do I update it?
 ### Check if your game is a RPG Maker MV/MZ Game
 See if your game folder contain a file named `package.json`.
-Rename it to `package.json.backup` and launch the Game.exe, a window listing NW.js version should show up.
+Rename it to `package.json.backup` and launch the Game.exe, a window showing the NW.js version should open.

 Remember to rename `package.json.backup` to `package.json` after testing.